Through this detailed guide, you’ll learn how to repair your hair after the intense usage of extensions.

 My name is Lori, and I have hair extensions.
 Since I started wearing hair extensions six years ago, I have tried different types of hair extensions, from clip-in, tape-in, to glue-ins.

-Over the years, I found that wearing extensions will somehow cause damages to our hair, such as breakage, split ends, and hair loss.
+Over the years, I found that wearing extensions will somehow cause damage to our hair, such as breakage, split ends, and hair loss.

 This condition pushed me to look for methods and solutions to repair and nourish my hair day by day.